-The Singapore – Australia Free Trade Agreement (SAFTA) eliminates tariffs for all of Singapore’s exports to Australia.
-It safeguards market access, ensures a more predictable operating environment for service suppliers, and provides protection for Singapore investors and investments in Australia.
-SAFTA also adopts a self-certification process and includes a full schedule of product-specific rules of origin in the Rules of Origin chapter.
+The Singapore – Costa Rica Free Trade Agreement (SCRFTA) eliminates tariffs for more than 95% of Singapore exports to Costa Rica.
+It allows preferential tariffs based on the exporter’s declaration (no application required), safeguards market access, ensures a more predictable operating environment for service suppliers, and provides protection for Singapore investors and investments in Costa Rica.

 Use the Tariff Finder to see if your product is eligible to enjoy this FTA's tariff concessions.